 - SKU / Quantity - displays the SKU and quantity that will be shipped with that order

 - Tracking Number - displays the tracking number as soon as it becomes available

 Once your columns are enabled, you can drag and drop as well as resize them as you see fit.

 Don't worry, you won't have to do this every time you log on.
 The system will remember the column configurations you choose for your table and display them whenever you log in using your account in the future.
 Even from a different computer.

-FInally, here is a quick video outlining the process of how to customize the columns of your 'Find Order' configuration.
+Finally, here is a quick video outlining the process of how to customize the columns of your 'Find Orders' configuration.